 HOW CAN I SUPPORT A CAREGIVER OF SOMEONE WITH SPECIAL NEEDS/CHRONIC MEDICAL ISSUES?

-As an occupational therapist, it’s my job to look at the person as a whole and to assess how disease and disability affects each person’s daily life.
+As an occupational therapist, it’s my job to look at the person as a whole and to assess how disease and disability affect each person’s daily life.
 Since every person is different, every person experiences things in a different way.
-Hopefully you or someone you love may benefit from reading the following lists.
+Hopefully, you or someone you love may benefit from reading the following lists.

 Let’s go over the DON’Ts of providing support in our ‘Out of the POCKET Ideas.’

 1) Don’t make promises you cannot keep.
 Do not offer to help if you do not mean it.
 Remember that someone may be counting on you.

 2) Do not compare your situation to theirs.
 EVERYONE is different and there is no need to talk about yourself while the other person is trying to vent or lean on you for support.
 It is extremely irritating to me when I am speaking about my child’s medical procedure and the listener begins to complain about her own paper cut.